EmilieBrazeau/csi3540_vb_camp_site/README.md

 To make sure I met the requirements, I implemented a few particularities.
 In the admin view, the tables are dynamically created, so I get from the table the number of offered camps and display this amount of tables and fill it in with the correct values.

 Also, when displaying camps to users, I added a calculated attribute 'places_left' which is calculated from the camps[max_participants] minus the number of registered users.

+## Next Steps
+- Encode passwords
+- Show message when input type/format is incorrect
+- Show more camp details in dropdown menu of Register to Camp page
+- Better database implementation

 ## Screenshots
 **Log in pages**<br>